Ricardo Huisman (1960, Netherlands) is an Amsterdam-based sound image artist, soundscape composer, community sound artist

 As part of his ongoing artistic research to the “multi sensorial hearing perspective” he is gathering reactions, interviews, stories of people after experiencing his inclusive interactive tactile sonic sculpture installations or taking part of the community sound art projects.
 In this way, he aims to rethink the ways we listen and act in our own sound habitat, including sonic heritage, reminiscences and narratives.
 He presents his multi sensory work for “different” abled people, like sight – or hearing disabled, asking them about their personal hearing experiences and special talents corresponding the ideas of “aural diversity” : “everybody hears different”.
 His art work has included presentations at art festivals, museums, interventions in public space, health care organizations, universities, artistic research and community sound art projects; collaborations with artists, musicians, poets, architects, scientists and neighbours.

 The “woollen sound pill as tactile sonic intervention” essay was published in the book “Hearing Places”, University of Melbourne / Cambridge-press.
 He was asked to write this essay after visiting the inspiring international “Sonic Interventions” conference at the ASCA, Amsterdam in 2005.
 It was the starting point of his growing interest for the still developing “sound studies”.
-As an autodidact he had presentations and artistic talks at international sound studies conferences, like the Global Composition Conferences in 2012 and 2018.
+As an autodidact he had presentations and artistic research presentations at international sound studies conferences, like the Global Composition Conferences in 2012 and 2018.

-He is member of the Dutch organization for contemporary composers Nieuw Geneco, the WFAE (World Forum of Acoustic Ecology), the “World Listening Group”, friend of NAISA (New Adventures In Sound Art) and active following European sound art and sonic studies organizations.
+He is member of the Dutch organization for contemporary composers Nieuw Geneco, the WFAE (World Forum of Acoustic Ecology), the “World Listening Group”, friend of NAISA (New Adventures In Sound Art) and active following European sound art and sense studies organizations.
 (Ambiance network e.o)